VanceReynolds/nighthawk_csp/README.md

 * Hack #9 Added login/logout to navbar
 * Hack #10 Automatically log out previously logged in user at the login screen
 * Hack #11 Identify "anonymous" username on CRUD Page if no longer logged in
+* Hack #12 Update now allows phone number, name, email to be updated with better styling of form
+* Hack #13 Database has a new field notes, table supports notes view
+* Hack #14 Create now supports creating new users with a "notes" entry
+* Hack #15 Update supports new "notes" field

+## Upload Project Addition
+* Hack #1 Add the content.html, app_content.py to project.
+Create a Blueprint() for app_content and added to main.py.
+Add "Load" to navbar
+** Once a user logs in they can now use the upload feature we were given to start

 ## Future Work
 Based on Google searching I think these require javascript to modify the html pages?
 Need some help.